OriOri-CCP7/oriori/README.md

 - in the `oriori` root directory
 - in the `oriori/client` directory

-The `.env.example` provided gives you an example on how to use the `.env` in your root directory.
+The `.env.example` provided gives you an example on how to use the `.env` in your root directory, as well as in the `oriori/client` folder.
 You needed to set the following in order for the app to run properly.
 ```
 SECRET_KEY=
 DEBUG=